Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 component for each parameter of this group. **The type of input component rendered and its behavior depends on the varType of the parameter**.

-## Customization by configuration
+## Configuration

 The [ScenarioParameters.js configuration file](../src/config/ScenarioParameters/ScenarioParameters.js) lets you override all the values defined in your solution description.
 Please keep in mind though that changing some data _via_ this configuration file such as the variable types of parameters or the set of parameters associated to a run template might break things.
-Yet it is totally safe to use it to customize the following behaviors:
+Yet it is totally safe to use it to modify the following behaviors:

 - changing translation labels of parameters, parameters groups
 - changing the min, max and default values of parameters